Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 - We then use `reverse_lazy` to redirect the user to the login page upon successful registration.
 Why use `reverse_lazy` instead of `reverse`?
     - All Python class attributes, like `success_url`, are **evaluated when the class is imported**.
     - When this happens, Django hasn't finished building all the URLs for the project.
-    - We use `reverse_lazy` to tell Python to reverse the URL when a user requests it, instead of saving it when the class is imported.
+    - We use `reverse_lazy` to tell Python to reverse (or "build") the URL when a user requests it, instead of saving it when the class is imported.
+    - You'll get an error like the one below if you don't use `reverse_lazy` with CBVs: `django.core.exceptions.ImproperlyConfigured: The included urlconf 'accounts.urls' does not appear to have any patterns in it.
+If you see valid patterns in the file then the issue is probably caused by a circular import.`

 ### Signup Templates